Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Introduction

-Reinforcement Learning (RL)~\cite{sutton2018reinforcement,bertsekas2019reinforcement} and approximate DP~\cite{bertsekas2008approximate} are two common techniques that tackle these difficulties.
-RL is a powerful, model-free method.
-Indeed, RL offers tools for tackling MDP without having an accurate knowledge of the probability distribution underlying the state transition.
-In most cases, RL requires a function approximator to capture the optimal policy or the optimal value functions underlying the MPD.
-Deep Neural Networks (DNNs) are a common of function approximator to capture either the optimal policy underlying the MDP directly or the action-value function from which the optimal policy can be indirectly extracted~\cite{arulkumaran2017deep}.
+Reinforcement Learning (RL)~\cite{sutton2018reinforcement} and approximate DP~\cite{bertsekas2008approximate} are two common techniques that tackle these difficulties.
+RL offers powerful tools for tackling MDP without having an accurate knowledge of the probability distribution underlying the state transition.
+In most cases, RL requires a function approximator to capture the optimal policy or the optimal value functions underlying the MDP.
+A common choice of function approximator in the RL community is to use a Deep Neural Network (DNN)~\cite{arulkumaran2017deep}.
+DNNs can be used to capture either the optimal policy underlying the MDP directly or the action-value function from which the optimal policy can be indirectly extracted.
 However, the formal analysis of closed-loop stability and safety of the policies provided by approximators such as DNNs is challenging.
-DNNs usually need a large number of tunable parameters.
-Moreover, a pre-training is often required so that the initial values of the parameters are reasonable.
+Moreover, DNNs usually need a large number of tunable parameters and a pre-training is often required so that the initial values of the parameters are reasonable.